pochixcx/cpe112---Programming-Logic-and-Design/Midterm/Lecture1/Lecture1.md

-# Lewcture 1 Introdction to Programming Logic and Design
+# Lecture 1 Introdction to Programming Logic and Design

 ## Lecture 1: Logic, Computer Systems, and Programming Fundamentals